 Alfon Voga: Oh boy, where to begin: Alfon is basically a Satellite Character with zero background, we never see how the hell he managed to meet someone like Erma, we don't know anything about him outside his relation with the main heroine of the setting, he's borderline a Glorified Sperm Donor for Erma so she can bear a child and after he accomplished that, he is killed during the ILR attack to Erma's homeworld, so Erma can have something to angst about.
 The only thing we know about him is being a Nice Guy towards everybody else.

 Teka Ardehad: She appears in a way completely out of the blue for both Erma and the readers, not only because she appears for the first time in the Distant Finale as an adult woman but also because she's Erma's cloned daughter without any explanation on how the hell the Ardehads got [[spoiler:Erma's DNA, other than they need an heir since they can't bear one.
 This is even more egregious because Erma never bothers to ask Teka about that and she doesn't look surprised at all after finding out the truth and she even believes her story, something even more egregious if you take into account she is supposed to be a professional soldier first and a person second, and she was supposed to be working as a spy in an enemy planet, and Teka almost blows out her cover.
 Even worse she appears in the regular continuity as a kid meaning she and Erma will not ever meet until decades later.
+According with Word of God in a recent statement in his FurAffinity's page, The Net was the one who brought out Erma's DNA to the Ardehads when Erma was a teen, off-screen.

 The entirety of the Felna and Arrat families other than Erma, Itzak and Tasak, albeit in less degree, as basically their role on the whole story is being the helpless victims of all the political machinations of all the sides of the conflict.
 This is especially egregious in the case of Kanoc, since it's implied he was as much of a Badass just like his daughter Erma is, but the closest thing we got to see his abilities as a former soldier is when his homeworld is almost destroyed by the ILR, and he managed to protect Rojigo so far.
 The epilogue states he an the rest of the family other than Erma reunites later somewhat.